 -Hints will show you members that you share a common tree member with.

 -New will show you new DNA matches.

--Starred will show you members you mark with a star to quickly find later.
+-Starred will show you members that you mark with a star to quickly find later.

 -If a parent comes up in your matches you’ll see “father” or “mother,” this allows you to sort matches from your maternal or paternal line.

--Regions gives you an option to select a migration region from your timeline, and see matches that share that region.
+-Regions gives you the option to select a migration region from your timeline, and see matches that share that region.

-You can also filter by relationship closeness (example, a sibling would appear higher than a cousin) or date of match (to see matches since your last visit for instance).
+You can also filter by relationship closeness (for example, a sibling would appear higher than a cousin) or date of match (to see matches since your last visit for instance).

-While 23andme may offer more nifty genetic tidbits to amuse you, it offers none of the above family finding tools.
-This is why if you’re looking for the best DNA test for genealogy, I’d recommend starting at AncestryDNA and only testing at 23andme if you hit a wall and need more matches or just are interested in said genetic niftiness.
-You can also upload your raw DNA (which is free with your test result, of course) to GEDcom, a mostly user-submitted DNA match data base as well as FamilytreeDNA.
+While 23andme may offer more nifty genetic tidbits discoverable through your spit to amuse you, it offers very few of the above family-finding tools.
+That’s why if you’re looking for the best DNA test for genealogy, I’d recommend starting at AncestryDNA even if you intend to skip the subscription and opt for a free account to build your tree.
+You can always test at 23andme if you hit a wall and need more matches or are just interested in said genetic niftiness.
+You can also upload your raw DNA to GEDcom, a mostly user-submitted DNA match database as well as FamilytreeDNA.
 FamilyTreeDNA will allow you to upload your results and see limited matches, but there is a fee to see more.
 GEDcom is free.
 You can’t, by the way, upload your raw DNA to 23andme, you would need to retest to see your matches there.

-If you have any questions or see something I missed here, feel free to drop me a comment.
+If you have any questions or see something I missed in this AncestryDNA review, feel free to drop me a comment.